Exclusive interview: Brett Zucker, CEO of ImageQuix

 Zucker’s career spans more than 30 years in technology gives him a broad perspective on the changing dynamics of mature industries.
 As an example, Zucker talks about how the typeface industry is older than photography but, through his experience at Monotype, he was able to see how digital transformation can impact longstanding business practices.

 “Monotype has a history in the printing press,” says Zucker.
 “It’s older than photography.
 You might say, how are fonts even a business?
 Certainly from a technology and digital transformation, web Fonts were a big game changer.
 Legible type on devices with screens became game-changing.
 The lion’s share of Monotypes business is B to B, right?
-Think about companies like CVS or CNN, or whoever licenses typography for usage in everything from their brand work to their digital ads, right, their website, and all that stuff.
+Think about companies or whoever licenses typography for usage in everything from their brand work to their digital ads, right, their website, and all that stuff.
 Monotype is what’s called a foundry, which is a studio that designs and creates fonts.

 “So when I first heard about the industry, I had the same reaction that I did with fonts.
 High-volume photography?
 I’m not even sure what that means, but that makes me want to learn more.